RosaMalandrino/LocalVoids/README.md

 In order to conserve the statistical volume of the voids the optimal threshold value is ```th = 0.37```; to select the interior at $\sim$ 80% of the radius, choose ```th = 0.72```.

-Find the threshold that works best for you!
+<b> You can experiment and find the threshold that works best for your purposes! </b>

 In the plot below we present the truncation threshold on the $x$-axis, and the resulting radius of the Voronoi cloud, as a fraction of the statistical radius on the $y$-axis.
 Try different values of ```th``` to probe different density regimes within the void.
 The function is presented in the ```truncation_vs_radius.npy``` array:

 ```
 thresholds = np.load('truncation_vs_radius.npy')